-Let’s have a look at the ideas running through the first draft of the 2021 International Energy Conservation Code, shall we?
-The International Code Council released the Complete Monograph of proposed revisions a few days ago.
-These documents are the template for the hearings that will take place in Albuquerque starting late April.
-The monographs are linked below:
+Let’s have a look at the ideas relevant to the education facility industry running through the first draft of the 2021 International Energy Conservation Code (IECC) shall we?
+The International Code Council released the balloting results of the Committee Action Hearings (CAH) that ended in early May in Albuquerque; the monograph for IECC proposals linked below:

 - Education facilities as storm shelters

 - Expansion of lighting controls

 - Expansion of electrical power system design requirements above beyond National Electrical Code minimums.

 Public comments on CAH balloting were collected on July 24th and have been processed by the appropriate working group.
 A great deal of administrative work is taking place as of this posting so we direct to this page where the actual ideas affecting our industry will appear:

 Much of the administrative action is linked on the page below.
 A snapshot about where the various committees are in their administration process is linked below:

 We are happy to walk through technical specifics any day at 11 AM Eastern time; ideally to coordinate responses with like-minded stakeholders and/or provide data to technical committee members.
 We also devote one, sometimes two teleconferences to all ICC consensus products.
 See our CALENDAR for the next Energy Standards or I-Codes for Education Facilities online teleconference; open to everyone.